KCNA2-related disorders: Treatment

 There is currently no cure, but one promising treatment exists for GOF variants and some MOF variants called 4-aminopyridine.
 Management of the disease typically involves anti-epileptic medications, often needing more than one to control seizures.
-The ketogenic diet and vagus nerve stimulation have also been used by some to find or assist in seizure control.
-Many other medications are used to treat the variety of symptoms that exists with KCNA2-related disorders.

 Management of these disorders also includes but is not limited to therapies such as: physical therapy, speech therapy, and occupational therapy.

 Prognosis

 KCNA2-related disorders are extremely heterogenous in their presentation and therefore difficult to make conclusions on the overall prognosis.
 There is, however, varying severities of the identified phenotypes which likely lead to differences in outcomes.
-LOF mutation typically present as more mild cases and have shown more favorable outcomes including better or complete seizure control, normal MRIs, and less comorbidities compared to the GOF and MOF mutations.
-In contrast, the GOF and MOF phenotype typically has a more moderate to severe affect due to difficult to control seizures, cerebellar atrophy, and motor disorders.
+LOF mutations typically present as more mild cases and have shown more favorable outcomes including better or complete seizure control, normal MRIs, and less comorbidities compared to GOF and MOF mutations.
+In contrast, the GOF and MOF phenotype typically has a more moderate to severe effect due to difficult to control seizures, cerebellar atrophy, and motor disorders.

 History

-In 2015, mutations to the KCNA2 gene were first recognized to caused epileptic encephalopathy.
+In 2015, mutations to the KCNA2 gene were first recognized to cause epileptic encephalopathy.
 Shortly after, KCNA2 was included on epilepsy gene panels and could be identified through genetic testing.
-In 2017, a private Facebook group was established to connect KCNA2 families around the world.
-Then in 2021, KCNA2 Epilepsy, Inc. was established as a 501c3 non-profit organization with a mission to support families facing KCNA2-related disorders and further research to better understand and treat the disease.
+In 2015, a private Facebook group was established to connect KCNA2 families around the world.
+Then in 2020, KCNA2 Epilepsy, Inc. was established as a 501c3 non-profit organization with a mission to support families facing KCNA2-related disorders and further research to better understand and treat the disease.

-August 31 was identified as KCNA2 Epilepsy Awareness Day around the globe and in 2022 the first KCNA2 Fun Run & Roll took place to raise awareness and funds for research.

 Experimental treatment using 4-aminopyridine began in 2016 and then was more widely used after a published study on its effects.